 We have to go and crush the people who did this and anyone associated with it.

-And then there were people who have been around a lot longer who'd been paying attention all longer, like Noam Chomsky, who, you know, on September 12th said every authoritarian measure that governments have ever wanted to implement are now going to be implemented in its name.
+And then there were people who have been around a while longer who have been paying attention all along, like Noam Chomsky, who, you know, on September 12th said every authoritarian measure that governments have ever wanted to implement are now going to be implemented in its name.

-I felt very similar to the assassination of Charlie Kirk, uh, you know, especially because of the very brutal way that that not just that it happened, but that we watched it happen.
+I felt very similar to the assassination of Charlie Kirk, you know, especially because of the very brutal way that that, not just that it happened, but that we watched it happen.

 I mean, just the graphic nature of all those videos made it very clear it was going to produce a kind of emotion.